 There shall be no fee for any license issued for the following, as defined in Article 7 of the State Agriculture and Markets Law: guide dog, hearing dog, service dog, war dog, working search dog, detection dog, police work dog, or therapy dog.
 The license application shall define why the exemption is appropriate by the issuing Clerk.

-Violations of Massena's Dog Control laws should be brought to the attention of the Animal Control Officer / Dog Warden.
+Violations of Massena's Dog Control laws should be brought to the attention of the Dog Control Officer.